RoryQo/Personal-Website/README.md

 ## Contributing
 Feel free to enhance this template!
 If you have suggestions for features or improvements, consider opening an issue or submitting a pull request.

-## License
-This template is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any questions or feedback, reach out via:
 - [GitHub](https://github.com/Roryqo)